redhat-openstack/infrared/docs/source/plugins.rst

 Plugins
 =======

-In `infrared` 2.0, `plugins` are fully self contained Ansible projects.
+In `infrared` 2.0, `plugins` are self contained Ansible projects.
+They can still also depend on common items provided by the core project.
 Any ansible project can become an`infrared` plugin by adhering to the following structure (see `tests/example`_ for an example plugin)::